 Drifting out of your lane, forgetting the last few exits, and droopy eyelids are all signs you’re too tired to drive.
 If you’re questioning whether or not you should get behind the wheel, be safe and call a rideshare, instead.

-Going without sleep also influences your ability to process and retain new information.
+Operating on little sleep also influences your ability to process and retain new information.
 When you’re tired, you’re forgetful, unmotivated, and essentially “in a fog.”
 Working on complex tasks or studying a new concept is virtually impossible after a sleepless night since you’re lacking in the brainpower to stay focused and fully remember what you’re learning.

 One of the scarier side effects of sleep deprivation is the toll it takes on our immune system.
 Your immune system needs T cells and cytokines to protect you from infection, and sleep is the time those cells and proteins are produced and released.
 Without sleep, your immune system suffers.